 That's all for this part of the challenge.
 If you've made progress with your photos, I would love to hear about it in the comments.

-Next up, I’m talking about organizing your printed photos.
+Next up, I'm talking about printed photos.
 I stopped ordering prints of all of my photos about eight years ago, but I still have many years of printed photos in boxes and bins throughout the house.
-If you’re in the same boat, click the link above to see how I finally got everything under control!
+If you're in the same boat, let's get those printed photos organized!